ennnbeee/ennnbeee.github.io/archetypes/default.md

     alt: "" # alt text
     caption: "" # display caption under cover
     relative: false # when using page bundles set this to true
-    hidden: true # only hide on current single page
+    hidden: flase # only hide on current single page
 ---